nikosdrog/simplified-e-commerce-application/README.md

 I also set up a **mock server** using **JSON Server** to simulate backend functionality and serve the product data, ensuring smooth development and testing without needing an actual backend.

 Finally, i wrote **unit tests** using **Vitest** for the critical components of the application.
 This helped me ensure the reliability and correctness of the core functionality.

+### Any challenges i faced and how i overcame them

+One of the challenges i faced was how to complete the application more efficiently and quickly.
+To solve this, i decided to integrate **DaisyUI**, which allowed me to avoid spending extra time on designing certain UI elements from scratch.

+Another challenge was that i had never written unit tests before.
+To overcome this, i used **ChatGPT** for guidance, which helped me understand the process and successfully implement the tests for key components.

+I also wanted to make the user experience (UX) as functional as possible.
+To achieve this, i researched what major websites like **Skroutz** were doing and incorporated some of their UX principles into my project.